 If you feel like international equities in your portfolio aren’t holding up their end of the bargain, then you’re not alone.
 It’s one of the most common concerns we hear today.
 And the global landscape remains as uncertain as ever.
 A trade war with China, slowing global growth and Brexit are just a few sources of uncertainty.
 After a decade of dominance by U.S. stocks, you might be wondering: Why bother investing outside the U.S.?

 There have always been reasons not to invest in international stocks.
-And this article is not a prediction that markets are set to rise in the near term.
+And this guide is not a prediction that markets are set to rise in the near term.
 But for long-term investors, we believe international equities hold great promise, and there are many reasons to stay invested.
 International investing has changed dramatically in recent years, but one thing that has not changed is its rightful place in a well-diversified portfolio.

 International equities have trailed U.S. markets over the past 10 years, but the index-based returns that most investors follow don’t tell the whole story.
 On a company-by-company basis, the picture is quite different.
 In fact, it may come as a surprise that the companies with the best annual returns each year have been mostly based outside of the United States.

 How have U.S. markets done so much better while a higher percentage of the top stocks each year are non-U.S. companies?

 We’ll explore both ideas in greater detail, but first let’s dig into how non-U.S. markets have changed in recent years, and why investors need to rethink their approach to international investing.

 4 ways international investing has changed

 In some ways, international investing used to be much easier — as simple as dividing your stock portfolio into two buckets, U.S. and non-U.S. The result?
 Instant diversification.
 But not anymore.
 The easy button is gone.